Armenia recently saw it´s first Craft Beer Brewery opening its doors in its capital Yerevan.

 Metamorphosis.
 5.5%.
 Vienna Lager.

 From the menu: Named after the city in which it originated, a traditional Vienna lager is a moderate-strength amber lager with a soft, smooth maltiness and moderate bitterness, yet finishing relatively dry.
-The malt flavor is clean, bready-rich and somewhat toasty, with an elegant impression derived from a quality base.
+The malt flavour is clean, bready-rich and somewhat toasty, with an elegant impression derived from a quality base.

 Milestones.
 7.5%.
 Black IPA.

-A very dark beer with a thick huge head.
+A very dark beer with a huge thick head.
 Aroma of roasted malt, alcohol, deep hops.

 I’m not a huge fan of dark beers.
 Overall 4/10.